-Budget time at an enterprise brings to light every dollar that is being invested in marketing.
-Operations, staff, advertising spend, agencies and what I want to address on this little article…Third party marketing services.
+Budget time at an enterprise brings to light every dollar invested in marketing.
+Operations, staff, advertising spend, agencies, and what I want to address in this little article…Third-party marketing services.
 You know who you are and what you do.
-You offer some sort of service to help me market my product and services to the masses.
+You offer some services to help me market my product and services to the masses.
 You are likely software.
 You are likely one of many.
-You probably do one thing really well and can’t wait to tell me about the new 2-3 things you can now offer.
+You probably do one thing well and can’t wait to tell me about the new 2-3 things you can now offer.

-These are the services that I always, I mean always examined the hardest.
-Operations costs, agencies, ad spend, and personal are easy measure.
+These are the services that I always, I mean, always examined the hardest.
+Operations costs, agencies, ad spend, and personnel is easy measures.
 I can immediately understand if I am receiving my value.
-By a long shot, the hardest quantitative ROI claims comes from third party software marketing companies, including CRMs.
-If you are a third-party marketing service here are three things I would include in every and any report to keep you from getting cut when it comes renewal time.
+By a long shot, the most complex quantitative ROI claims come from third-party software marketing companies, including CRMs.
+If you are a third-party marketing service, here are three things I would include in every report to keep you from getting cut when it comes renewal time.

 - Go beyond creating “Efficiency”.
 Work with your client to identify specific costs of labor.
-Don’t use previous case studies and averages as the indicator.
-Specifically connect your service to the efficiency created that reduced the Cost of Labor.
+Don’t use previous case studies and averages as indicators.
+Specifically, connect your service to the efficiency that reduces the Cost of Labor.
 Creating a baseline is difficult if the customer doesn’t have these costs available.
 However, if there isn’t specific data to support your efficiency claim, the client is left with a perception of efficiency.
-A full integration of your service into the workflow solidifies an intellectual and emotional connection to your product.
+Full integration of your service into the workflow solidifies an intellectual and emotional connection to your product.

 The initial stages are crucial.
-I’m aware you are up against busy people who don’t have the time to provide all the insights needed to track these variables.
-You might just get a couple bits of information.
+I know you are up against busy people who don’t have the time to provide all the insights needed to track these variables.
+You might just get a couple of bits of information.
 Maybe just one.
-Impress against one and you will see the time and additional information show up.
-Selling efficiency and making money is great click bate, but when the rubber meets the road the evidence should be solid.
+Impress against one, and you will see the time and additional information show up.
+Selling efficiency and making money is excellent click bate, but the evidence should be solid when the rubber meets the road.
 Your value should be obvious.
 If it isn’t, the party will be over.